-Niger has repatriated several hundreds of Niger nationals who lived in precarious conditions in Senegal.
+Niger has repatriated several hundred Niger nationals who lived in precarious conditions in Senegal.

 West of Niger suffers from a food crisis because of drought and jihadist violence preventing farmers from cultivating their crops, according to the United Nations.

 According to the government, these people living abroad “have nothing to do with insecurity caused by terrorism or food deficit” but they would instead be victims of human trafficking.
 The situation is “at odds with our social and religious values and prohibited by the laws and regulations of the Republic of Niger,” the government said.

 The minister of Interior Adamou Souley said on Saturday at the airport that “through this phenomenon, the image of our country is dragged through the mud.
 We know poverty is not the root of it but rather organized mafia networks that traffic these human beings.”
 He added that “their dignity is not to go begging.”

 After having provided food to the people, transportation was organized to bring them to their respective villages.